What if GW190425 did not produce a black hole promptly?: Kilonova Light Curves

-Figure~\ref{fig:kn} summarizes the results of the kilonova emission, with the uncertainty in the amount of disk material expelled and in the structure of the disk wind component being represented by the width of the bands.
-The color curves are compared to the upper limits in the $r$ and $g$ bands \citep{Coughlin:2019xfb} imposed by the Zwicky Transient Facility \citep[ZTF,][]{2019PASP..131g8001G}, the Gravitational-wave Optical Transient Observer \citep[GOTO,][]{2018cosp...42E2486O} and the Catalina Sky Survey \citep[CSS,][]{2012DPS....4421013C}.
-The observational upper limits are taken from \url{https://treasuremap.space/}\footnote{When our manuscript was in the final editing stages, a new analysis of ATLAS and Pan-STARRS data was announced \citep{Smartt:2023igh}.
+Figure~\ref{fig:kn} summarizes the results of the kilonova emission, with the uncertainty in the amount of disk material expelled, the structure of the disk wind component, the source distance and inclination angle being represented by the width of the bands.
+The color curves are compared to the observational upper limits in the $r$ and $g$ bands taken from \url{https://treasuremap.space/} \citep{Wyatt:2020qyw}, imposed by the Zwicky Transient Facility \citep[ZTF,][]{2019PASP..131g8001G}, the Gravitational-wave Optical Transient Observer \citep[GOTO;][]{2018cosp...42E2486O} and the Searches After Gravitational waves Using ARizona Observatories \citep[SAGUARO/CSS;][]{2012DPS....4421013C, Lundquist:2019cty, Paterson:2020mmd} \footnote{When our manuscript was in the final editing stages, a new analysis of ATLAS and Pan-STARRS data was announced \citep{Smartt:2023igh}.
 We do not include these data, but it would not alter our conclusions.}.
-While limits from GOTO and CSS do not place any significant constraint on the model, we find that the kilonova emission, especially in its redder component, is too bright to be compatible with the ZTF limits before and around 1 day, regardless of the different simulated binary merger.
+In the latter case, all images were taken without a filter and were calibrated to Gaia $G$-band using Gaia DR2 \citep{Gaia:2018ydn}.
+We compare the resulting upper limits for the magnitudes computed both in the $g$ and $r$ band.
+While limits from GOTO and CSS do not place any significant constraint on the model, we find that the kilonova emission, especially in its redder component, appears too bright to be compatible with the ZTF limits before and around 1 day, regardless of the different simulated binary merger.
 This is due to the relatively high amount of material expelled by the disk during the \ac{RMNS} lifetime, which exceeds by about one order of magnitude the amount of dynamical ejecta.
-We note that, in the context of the kilonova model, the considered sources of uncertainty only place up to one magnitude of variation on the overall emission, which is not sufficient to conciliate the model with the ZTF upper limits.
-To reconcile the kilonova with the ZTF limits, we would need to invoke the larger uncertainties in the opacity and heating modeling, and/or distance to the source.
-As such, our results tend to disfavor the formation of a long lived remnant at the time of GW190425 and sky location of FRB 20190425A.
-A similar conclusion holds even if we do not consider the possible association of GW190425 with FRB 20190425A, but we instead assume that the sky coverage following GW190425 was adequate and that the source distance was relatively close $D_L \lesssim 150$~Mpc.
+We note that, in the context of the kilonova model, the considered sources of uncertainty only place up to one magnitude of variation on the overall emission.
+In order to reconcile the model with the ZTF limits, we would need to invoke considerably larger uncertainties.
+The latter can be potentially found in the modeling of the nuclear heating and of the ejecta opacity.
+Different nuclear inputs for the nucleosynthesis calculations lead to variations of up to ${\sim} 1$ order of magnitude on the heating rate.
+The opacities are even more uncertain, due to the incompleteness of atomic data \citep[see][for a more detailed discussion of the uncertainties of our kilonova model]{Ricigliano:2023svx}.
+However, here we absorb the ignorance on the ejecta opacity by considering different ejecta setups.
+We note that the heating rate uncertainty can be translated in an additional ${\sim}0.25$~mag variation in our light curves.
+Even so, our results would barely meet the ZTF constraints and, as such, they tend to disfavor the formation of a long lived remnant at the time of GW190425 and sky location of FRB 20190425A.
+In absence of an association with FRB 20190425A, we can only exclude the formation of a long-lived remnant if the distance to the source was $D_L \lesssim 150$~Mpc and if the merger happened in an area of the sky that has been surveyed down to ${\sim}21$ magnitudes.
 On the other hand, the distance inferred from the \ac{GW} alone is $159^{+69}_{-71}\ {\rm Mpc}$ \citep{Abbott:2020uma}, and therefore the current data are not strongly constraining.